cyber-dojo/exercises-start-points/start-points/Group_Neighbours/readme.txt

 The [<] button moves you to the previous avatar.
 The [>] button moves you to the next avatar.

-The previous/next orderings is based on the avatar's indexes, which have a range of [0..64) 0==alligator
+The previous/next ordering is based on the avatar's indexes, which have a range of [0..64) 0==alligator
  1==antelope